-Exit Code Description Cohort Action Examples of Acceptable Supporting Documentation Н Relocated outside of United States Removed from school's cohort only if adequate documentation is provided Provide the following supporting documents: • Written confirmation/documentation from the parent that includes the following • Parent signature • Date of withdrawal or receipt of withdrawal information • Country of relocation • School official's signature • A school official's documented firsthand conversation with the parent at the time of withdrawal that includes the following • Name of parent and student • Date of conversation • Country of relocation • School official's signature • Written document from the U.S. Immigration and Customs Enforcement Agency that the student is detained or was deported. • Request for Student Record from receiving school indicating country of relocation. • Written acknowledgement on letterhead, email or enrollment letter from an administrator at the receiving school or facility confirming enrollment. • Transfer record form or screen shot from receiving school or facility.
+Exi t cod e Description Cohort action Examples of acceptable supporting documentation Н Relocated outside of United States Removed from school's cohort only if adequate documentation is provided Provide the following supporting documents: Written confirmation/documentation from the parent that includes the following Parent signature Date of withdrawal or receipt of withdrawal information Country of relocation School official's signature A school official's documented firsthand conversation with the parent at the time of withdrawal that includes the following Name of parent and student Date of conversation Country of relocation School official's signature Written document from the U.S. Immigration and Customs Enforcement Agency that the student is detained or was deported.
+Request for Student Record from receiving school indicating country of relocation.
+Written acknowledgement on letterhead, email or approximate.

-Exit Code Description Cohort Action Examples of Acceptable Supporting Documentation J Transferred to an educational program from which the student is expected to receive a regular high school diploma Removed from school's cohort only if adequate documentation is provided Provide the following supporting documentation: Written acknowledgement on official letterhead from the educational program indicating the student is enrolled and is expected to receive a regular high school diploma.
-If a North Carolina school provides a form to be completed by the receiving educational program, the form must include the following information: Student name Name of enrolled school Address Staff contact information (i.e., phone number or email) Name of staff member completing form Signature of staff completing form Signature of staff completing form In the case of an educational program, the student would be considered a transfer if the program provides, and the student enrolls in, the part of the program from which the student is expected to receive a regular high school diploma.
-If the documentation does not indicate enrollment in the part of the program from which the student is expected to receive a regular high school diploma the student cannot be removed.
-General equivalency diploma programs do not qualify for a student to have an exit code.
-Educational programs may include but are not limited to: Private online schools (Penn Foster, James Madison, etc.) Non-public schools not included in the NCDOA directory Tarheel Challenge
+Exi t cod e Description Cohort action Examples of acceptable supporting documentation J Transferred to an educational program from which the student is expected to receive a regular high school diploma Removed from school's cohort only if adequate documentation is provided Provide the following supporting documentation: Written acknowledgement on official letterhead from the educational program indicating the student is enrolled and is expected to receive a regular high school diploma.
+If a North Carolina school provides a form to be completed by the receiving educational program, the form must include the following information: Student name Name of enrolled school Address Staff contact information (i.e., phone number or email) Name of staff completing form Signature of staff completing form In the case of an educational program from which the student is expected to receive a regular high school diploma.
+If the documentation does not indicate enrollment in the part of the program from which the student is expected to receive a regular high school diploma.